zeftawyapps/financel_acc/README.md

 2. **Business Logic Layer**: BLoCs that handle state management and business rules
 3. **Data Layer**: Repositories and models that handle data access and storage

+## Accounting Structure

+This application implements a comprehensive accounting system with the following structure:

+- **Chart of Accounts**: Hierarchical organization of accounts including:

+  - Assets
+  - Liabilities
+  - Owner's Equity
+  - Expenses
+  - Revenues

+- **Journal Entries**: The application uses the American journal format for recording transactions.

+- **Ledger Accounts**: All journal entries are posted to the appropriate ledger accounts to maintain running balances.

+- **Trial Balance**: End balances are posted to the trial balance for verification.

+- **Financial Statements**: The system automatically generates:
+  - Balance Sheet (showing financial position)
+  - Income Statement (showing financial performance)

+The application is built using Flutter with SQLite database support (via sqflite_common_ffi package) for Windows and implements the BLoC pattern for state management.